 I often see rural land "ranch properties" for sale at bargain prices.
-The one I am currently looking into has 36 acres for sale for $16,000.
+The one I am currently looking into has 36 acres for sale for a very low price.
 They have sent me a brochure on "what to look out for", but I'd like to hear it from an independent source.
 Is there a catch?
 It seems too good to be true.
 Katie

 There are tons of things you need to watch for!
 I am from Montana.
 There are lots of people stuck in Montana with nothing who are scammed into buying "dream acreage."
 They sell everything, quit their jobs and then find out there is no water, no access, no jobs, no electricity, no phone, and an oil well sitting on it.

 Please don't be tricked!
 Definitely find a professional to assist you, but also be sure to visit it in person.
-Talk to multiple people in the area about the economy, the neighbors, the funny smell, etc.
+Talk to multiple people in the area about the economy, the neighbors, the funny smell, etc. Courtney

 Cheap real estate is usually just that.
 If you are interested, be sure to go to the property and check it out before placing an offer.
 Consider the following: